$0.37 Earnings Per Share Expected for Great Ajax Corp. (NYSE:AJX) This Quarter

-Brokerages expect that Great Ajax Corp.
-(NYSE:AJX) will report earnings of $0.37 per share for the current quarter, Zacks Investment Research reports.
-Three analysts have issued estimates for Great Ajax’s earnings, with estimates ranging from $0.28 to $0.48.
-Great Ajax posted earnings of $0.41 per share in the same quarter last year, which would indicate a negative year-over-year growth rate of 9.8%.
-The firm is scheduled to issue its next quarterly earnings results on Thursday, March 3rd.
+Equities analysts predict that Great Ajax Corp.
+(NYSE:AJX) will post $0.37 earnings per share for the current quarter, Zacks reports.
+Three analysts have made estimates for Great Ajax’s earnings.
+The highest EPS estimate is $0.48 and the lowest is $0.28.
+Great Ajax posted earnings of $0.41 per share in the same quarter last year, which indicates a negative year over year growth rate of 9.8%.
+The business is scheduled to report its next quarterly earnings results on Thursday, March 3rd.

-On average, analysts expect that Great Ajax will report full year earnings of $1.56 per share for the current year, with EPS estimates ranging from $1.44 to $1.67.
-For the next year, analysts anticipate that the company will post earnings of $1.54 per share, with EPS estimates ranging from $1.20 to $1.80.
-Zacks Investment Research’s EPS averages are an average based on a survey of sell-side research firms that follow Great Ajax.
+According to Zacks, analysts expect that Great Ajax will report full-year earnings of $1.56 per share for the current fiscal year, with EPS estimates ranging from $1.44 to $1.67.
+For the next year, analysts forecast that the firm will report earnings of $1.54 per share, with EPS estimates ranging from $1.20 to $1.80.
+Zacks Investment Research’s earnings per share calculations are an average based on a survey of research firms that follow Great Ajax.

-Great Ajax (NYSE:AJX) last posted its quarterly earnings data on Thursday, November 4th.
-The real estate investment trust reported $0.38 EPS for the quarter, beating analysts’ consensus estimates of $0.36 by $0.02.
+Great Ajax (NYSE:AJX) last announced its quarterly earnings data on Thursday, November 4th.
+The real estate investment trust reported $0.38 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.36 by $0.02.
 Great Ajax had a net margin of 63.51% and a return on equity of 11.09%.
-During the same quarter last year, the firm earned $0.23 earnings per share.
+During the same quarter in the prior year, the business posted $0.23 EPS.

-A number of large investors have recently added to or reduced their stakes in AJX.
-EMG Holdings L.P. acquired a new position in Great Ajax during the third quarter valued at approximately $5,418,000.
-Wells Fargo & Company MN grew its holdings in Great Ajax by 493.7% during the second quarter.
-Wells Fargo & Company MN now owns 156,790 shares of the real estate investment trust’s stock valued at $2,035,000 after purchasing an additional 130,382 shares during the last quarter.
-Pacific Ridge Capital Partners LLC grew its holdings in Great Ajax by 8.1% during the second quarter.
-Pacific Ridge Capital Partners LLC now owns 892,944 shares of the real estate investment trust’s stock valued at $11,590,000 after purchasing an additional 66,700 shares during the last quarter.
-Vanguard Group Inc. grew its holdings in Great Ajax by 5.3% during the second quarter.
-Vanguard Group Inc. now owns 1,078,727 shares of the real estate investment trust’s stock valued at $14,003,000 after purchasing an additional 54,508 shares during the last quarter.
-Finally, Renaissance Technologies LLC grew its holdings in Great Ajax by 38.7% during the second quarter.
-Renaissance Technologies LLC now owns 186,148 shares of the real estate investment trust’s stock valued at $2,416,000 after purchasing an additional 51,965 shares during the last quarter.
+Several large investors have recently modified their holdings of the company.
+Wellington Management Group LLP lifted its stake in shares of Great Ajax by 0.3% in the 3rd quarter.
+Wellington Management Group LLP now owns 3,957,638 shares of the real estate investment trust’s stock worth $53,389,000 after purchasing an additional 13,224 shares during the period.
+BlackRock Inc. raised its stake in Great Ajax by 1.3% during the 3rd quarter.
+BlackRock Inc. now owns 2,080,156 shares of the real estate investment trust’s stock worth $28,062,000 after acquiring an additional 26,010 shares during the period.
+Vanguard Group Inc. raised its stake in Great Ajax by 5.3% during the 2nd quarter.
+Vanguard Group Inc. now owns 1,078,727 shares of the real estate investment trust’s stock worth $14,003,000 after acquiring an additional 54,508 shares during the period.
+Pacific Ridge Capital Partners LLC grew its holdings in Great Ajax by 8.1% during the 2nd quarter.
+Pacific Ridge Capital Partners LLC now owns 892,944 shares of the real estate investment trust’s stock valued at $11,590,000 after buying an additional 66,700 shares in the last quarter.
+Finally, Hotchkis & Wiley Capital Management LLC grew its holdings in Great Ajax by 7.0% during the 2nd quarter.
+Hotchkis & Wiley Capital Management LLC now owns 406,323 shares of the real estate investment trust’s stock valued at $5,274,000 after buying an additional 26,490 shares in the last quarter.
 Hedge funds and other institutional investors own 70.16% of the company’s stock.

-The company also recently disclosed a quarterly dividend, which was paid on Monday, November 29th.
-Investors of record on Monday, November 15th were issued a $0.24 dividend.
+The firm also recently disclosed a quarterly dividend, which was paid on Monday, November 29th.
+Stockholders of record on Monday, November 15th were paid a $0.24 dividend.
+This represents a $0.96 annualized dividend and a dividend yield of 7.45%.
 The ex-dividend date of this dividend was Friday, November 12th.
-This represents a $0.96 dividend on an annualized basis and a yield of 7.38%.
-This is an increase from Great Ajax’s previous quarterly dividend of $0.21.
-Great Ajax’s dividend payout ratio is currently 63.58%.
+This is a boost from Great Ajax’s previous quarterly dividend of $0.21.
+Great Ajax’s dividend payout ratio is 63.58%.

 About Great Ajax